Personal, Instructional, and Assistive Technologies

 Assistive Technologies

 From voice recognition software to personalized digital displays to mobility devices such as adaptive keyboards, assistive technologies accommodate people with visual, auditory, cognitive, seizure, or other disabilities and allow them the opportunity to participate.
-More information about disability categories and assistive technologies can be found on WebAIM’s page Introduction to Web Accessibility and the Maryland Department of Disabilities’ Assistive Technology website.
+More information about disability categories and ATs can be found on WebAIM’s page Introduction to Web Accessibility and the Maryland Department of Disabilities’ Assistive Technology website.

 Other “Everyday” Technologies

 Technologies are constantly being developed and, in their infancy, may be harder to classify as personal, educational, or assistive.
 One example is augmented reality (AR) applications that provide layover, or superimposed, digital content on what’s around us through an app on a smartphone or other device that can record or at least view the real world.
 AR was first developed strictly as a means toward scientific research, but it has since been used in entertainment, manufacturing, medicine, and education, and as an assistive tool for everything from translating written words to translating emotions conveyed by facial expressions (for individuals not able to naturally process those communications).
-Learn a bit more about AR on the Interactive Design Foundation’s page on AR’s past, present, and future
+Learn a bit more about AR on the Interactive Design Foundation’s page on AR’s past, present, and future.

 Rest assured that many of these newer technologies are finding their way into education.
 The demands and boundaries of education and technology are constantly pushing each other toward innovative solutions.